sandeep-parvathreddy/Metrics-Monitoring/README.md

 ## Feedback

 I loved the task.
 It tests various part of coding skills like multithreading, design practices, SOLID priciples and problem solving.

+## Note

+* GET API for both statistics, always fetches data for past 60 seconds and consolidate it.
+So, it is treated as O(1) complexity, as it takes constant time execution for any input.